 - Add the butter to a large dutch over and melt.
 Add the onions, salt and sugar and cook over medium high heat, stirring occasionally until the onions are wilted and just starting to turn brown (about 20 30 minutes).
 Turn down the heat and continue caramelizing, stirring frequently to prevent burning (about 30 40 minutes)

-- Ladle the onion soup into broiler safe ramekins, crocks, or mini cocottes (there should be enough soup for 4 6 individual servings depending on the size of your bowls).
+Ladle the onion soup into broiler safe ramekins, crocks, or mini cocottes (there should be enough soup for 4-6 individual servings depending on the size of your bowls).
 Don'fill the containers all the way.
 Top with the soup with slices of toasted bread and push them into the soup.
-Top the soup with a generous helping of cheese t 2 3
+Top the soup with a generous helping of cheese.

 - Place your ramekins on a baking sheet.
 Move the oven rack to the top position, and turn on the boiler.
 Put the baking sheet in the oven with the French Onion Soup directly below the heating element.
 Keep an eye on them to prevent burning and broil until the cheese is hot, and bubbly, and lightly browned.
 Serve right away